rezahedi/Binesh/sample-lesson-format.md

 # Sentence Builder Quiz

-Sentence Builder quiz is more a ordering quiz, there are options and options should pick in a specific order.
+Sentence Builder quiz is more of an ordering quiz, where options should be picked in a specific order.

 ---